notloged/usenet-drive/README.md

 ### Fields

-- `download` (UsenetProvider): The Usenet provider for downloading.
+- `download` (Download): The Usenet provider for downloading.
 - `upload` (Upload): The Usenet options for uploading.

+## Download Struct

+The `Download` struct defines the Usenet provider for downloading.

+### Fields

+- `provider` (UsenetProvider): Usenet provider to download files
+- `max_ahead_download_segments` (string): The maximum number of segments to download ahead.
+Default value is `1`.
+Be aware that increasing this value will increase the memory usage and connections usage.
+- `max_retries` (int): The maximum number of retries to download a segment.
+Default value is `8`.

 ## Upload Struct